aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-pptx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to PPTX?</h2>

+XLTX to PPTX conversion is a useful feature for Python developers who are looking to add a conversion feature within their application.
+XLTX files are Excel templates which are used to create new Excel documents.
+PPTX files are PowerPoint presentations which are used to create presentations.
+By converting XLTX to PPTX, developers can create presentations from Excel templates.

+<h2>How Aspose.Total Helps for XLTX to PPTX Conversion?</h2>
-For a Python developer, who is trying to add a XLTX to PPTX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and PPTX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and PPTX files.
+It helps to automate the conversion process in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLTX file to PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into desired Microsoft PowerPoint format.
+This API is easy to use and provides a simple and efficient way to convert XLTX to PPTX.

 {{% /blocks/products/pf/feature-page-summary %}}